facetoe/zenpy/docs/zenpy.rst

 ----------------

-The :class:`Zenpy` object contains methods for accessing many top level endpoints, and they can be called in one of two ways - no arguments returns all results (as a generator):
+The :class:`Zenpy` object contains methods for accessing many top level endpoints, and they can be called in one of three ways - no arguments returns all results (as a generator):

 .. code:: python